 Most of you are probably familiar with Cryptocurrency (think Bitcoin, Ethereum etc.) and its mythical powers.
 However, it is safe to say that a smaller subset would be familiar with the technology that makes cryptocurrencies work and exist in their current form.

-In this two-part series, we will be specifically looking into the Ethereum Blockchain, its smart contracts feature, and interacting with that feature in an Uno Platform cross-platform class library.
+In this two-part series (you’ll find a link to Part 2 at the bottom of this article), we will be specifically looking into the Ethereum Blockchain, its smart contracts feature, and interacting with that feature in an Uno Platform cross-platform class library.
 Finally we’ll learn about consuming the Uno Platform library in a cross-platform demo application that works on Windows, iOS, Android, and MacOS environments.

 By the time you’ve finished both of these articles, you’ll understand the processes involved in building an app like this, as well as the code that resides behind the scenes to make it happen and build your own cross-platform app that utilizes these functionalities.
 We’ll share the code in the next article, but for now, let’s get you started with the basics.